 Medical Certificates: The Parent agrees to inform Immerse Education and pay the relevant fee prior to the issue of the certificate following a visit to a doctor or hospital.

 In order to provide a safe environment, and to ensure that all participants have a fantastic and memorable time on the programme, certain rules and procedures must be adhered to.
 These include, but are not limited to:

 - All participants must return to college by 9PM in the evening.
 Access keys will not work after this time.
 All participants must be in their room by 11.00PM.

 - Although Cambridge is a very small and safe city, participants must not venture outside the college alone, and must always leave in groups.

 - All participants are required to attend every academic session.

-- Possession of alcohol or any illegal substances is strictly prohibited by Cambridge Immerse, and will result in immediate exclusion from the programme.
+- Possession of alcohol or any illegal substances is strictly prohibited by Immerse Education, and will result in immediate exclusion from the programme.